bionic-gpt/doc-llama/README.md

 |---|---|---|---|---|---|---|
 |llama-2-7b-chat:1.0.2| 7b  | LLama 2  | 2K | 5GB  | Yes  | 16GB  |

+## Features

+- API implementes batching meaning when multiple users make a request the API serves them in parallel.
+- The docker image contains the model, no needs to download the model in another step.
+- Images are optimized for different architectures [coming soon]

 ## Startup the API

 ```sh